theakanfecode1/NASA-APOD/README.md

 - If you're running the tests and they fail due to network-related issues, make sure you have a stable internet connection and that the API server is accessible.

-If you need any further assistance or have any questions, please feel free to reach out to me at danielogundiranakanfe@gmail.com.
+If you need any questions, please feel free to reach out to me at danielogundiranakanfe@gmail.com.

-Enjoy browsing through the beautiful APOD collection in the Astronomy Picture of the Day (APOD) Viewer App!